 Facing another close-out game against the Miami Heat, can the Indiana Pacers rely on Paul George to match his Game 5 heroics?
 Will Roy Hibbert show his Dr. Jekyll or Mr. Hyde side on offense and defense?
 Will Lance Stephenson “blow” another opportunity to show he’s more than another talented headcase?
 Or, will LeBron James take the fate of Game 6 into his own hands rather than kick it out to Chris Bosh for a three?
 And will Dwayne Wade and the rest of the Heat will their win to a fourth straight NBA Finals?
-You can find out if you watch Heat vs Pacers Game 6 online free using the links below.
+You can find out if you watch Heat vs Pacers Game 6 online free in various ways.

 The Miami Heat lead the series 3-2 going into tonight’s Game 6 and will advance to the NBA Finals with a win.
 LeBron James, Dwayne Wade and the rest of the Heat would rather face the OKC Thunder if they make it to the Finals, though the see-saw battle in the West last night swung decidedly in San Antonio’s direction.
 The Heat are clearly in the driver’s seat, but with the Pacers showing signs of life in Game 5, tonight’s Heat – Pacers game could go in Indy’s direction and force a deciding Game 7 this weekend.

 The drama in this series has hit on many levels, but the theatrics of this year’s Eastern Conference Finals have lived and died with the Pacers’ Stephenson.
 The Pacers’ chief “buffoon” (according to Ray Allen) followed-up his “sign of weakness” statement about LeBron James before Game 4 by blowing into King James’ ear in Game 5.
 Stephenson’s been discussed more in this series for his antics than his gameplay stats, but that may just change in tonight’s Heat – Pacers Game 6.